 Dahlias are grown as an annual here in Connecticut (zone 6b/7a) although I have seen them winter over successfully in coastal towns such as Westport and Greenwich in gardens literally on the water.
 Jenny Love, of Love ‘n Fresh Flowers in PA has amazing info over on her website about overwintering dahlias if you really want to get into it!!
 But otherwise, for most of us in New England, tubers must be lifted and brought inside for the winter.

 The first, perhaps most important step is to label your dahlias before the frost so that you know which variety you are saving after the blooms and foliage are dead.
 Make sure all plants are labelled by early October just in case an early frost comes.
-The first frost will not damage the tubers; the ground insulates them for a bit.
-But you want to get them out of the ground as fast as possible after that first killing frost when the blossoms and foliage turn brown and limp.
+The first frost will not damage the tubers; the ground insulates them for a while until the actual ground freezes.
+But you want to get them out of the ground well before then, usually sometime in November.

 My son LOVED lifting dahlias.
 Cutting with the loppers and digging with the shovel.
 It’s like buried treasure!